RedLanternTech/CISSPNotes/Domain7Notes.md

 - integrity of the evidence is critical
 - **DOCUMENT EVERYTHING**  If your going to fast to document everything, you are going too fast.
 - document dates, times, physical locations, logical locations
-- **Never Tamper** with the original versions of anything.  **ALWAYS** make a write-block, make bit-level copies, and investigate on the copies.
+- **Never Tamper** with the original versions of anything.  **ALWAYS** use a write-block, make bit-level copies, and investigate on the copies.
 - every second must be accountable
 - chain of custody must be maintained
 - ISO/IEC 27037:2012